croessner/nauthilus-ui/README.md

 ### Persistent Storage

-- Configuration is stored in the browser's localStorage
+- Configuration data is stored in MongoDB
+- User session information is stored in browser memory only
-- No server-side storage or API is required
+- MongoDB provides reliable server-side storage
-- Configuration persists between browser sessions
+- Configuration persists even if the browser data is cleared
+- The Express backend provides API endpoints to interact with MongoDB

 ### Backend Health Check